5 Dreamy Overwater Bungalows in Fiji (and Fiji Bures)

-Most visitors prefer to bed down in Fijian bures – traditional palm-roofed bungalows.
+Most visitors prefer to bed down in Fijian bures โ traditional palm-roofed bungalows โ rather than in a typical hotel.

 We’re overwater bungalow junkies.

-We’ve stayed in overwater bungalows in Bora Bora and in Bocas del Toro (at Punta Caracol Acqua Lodge).
+We’ve stayed in overwater bungalows in Bora Bora and in Caribbean huts over the water, along with an overwater bungalow in Panama (atย Punta Caracol Acqua Lodge).

-And it was just as wonderful to stay at some bungalows over the water in Fiji.
+And it was just as wonderful to stay at one of the top resorts in Fiji with overwater bungalows.
+(Weโll get to it in a jiff.)

-The ancient Fijians were on to something when they built their bures – traditional palm-roofed bungalows.
+The ancient Fijians were on to something with theirย bures.

-Typically spaced wide apart for privacy, resort bures in Fiji are built with plenty of louvered windows to catch the ocean breezes.
+Typically spaced well apart for privacy, resort bures are designed with plenty of louvered windows to catch the ocean breezes.
+Ceilings also often soar as high as 20 feet to help you stay cool inside.

-In the cooler winter months (July and August), you can even be comfortable sleeping in a bure without air-conditioning.
+In the cooler winter months (July and August), you can even sleep comfortably in a bure without air-conditioning.

 Outrigger Fiji Beach Resort

-Consider the Outrigger Fiji Beach Resort, the first 5-star hotel in Fiji.
+Consider the Outrigger Fiji Beach Resort, Fiji’s first luxury digs.

-Located on the main island of Viti Levu, we found it lovely to stay here for a few days to get over jet lag after our long international flight to Fiji.
+Located on the main island of Viti Levu, we found it lovely to stay here for a few days to get over jet lag after our long international flight.

-The Outrigger’s most popular room type is the traditional Fijian bure.
+The Outriggerโs most popular room type is the traditional bure.

-Look up at the vaulted ceiling in an Outrigger bure, which is lined with tapa cloth hand-made from local mulberry bark and painted with traditional Fijian designs.
+Look up at the vaulted ceiling, which is lined with tapa cloth, hand-made from local mulberry bark and painted with traditional Fijian designs.

 Outrigger Fiji Resort